How long does it take to obtain the MJEL degree?

 Can I sit for the Bar Exam with the MJEL degree?

-No. The MJEL degree is not designed to change your career path or make you into a lawyer if you are already not one.
+No. The MJEL degree does not qualify you to sit for the bar exam.
 Instead, the MJEL is designed to help you accelerate your career.
 It is the legal analog to the MBA.

 How much does it cost to complete the program?

-The total cost for the program is $24,000 ($1,000 per credit hour), and the cost is spread out across the program depending on the number of credit hours you are taking at that time.
-On average, it will be $6,000 per semester.
+The total cost for tuition is $25,944 ($1,081 per credit hour), and the cost is spread out across the program depending on the number of credit hours you are taking at that time.
+On average, it will be approximately $6,500 per semester.

-There will be the additional cost of books (approx. $100.00-$200.00 a semester), a headset (price will vary according to your location and preferences), and a digital certificate (approx. $20.00) that allows our partner school, Concord University, to verify that you are the one completing the classes.
+There will be the additional cost of books (approx. $100.00-$200.00 a semester), a headset (price will vary according to your location and preferences), as well as computer and Internet access.
+We do not recommend the use of public computers to attend your online courses.

-Is there financial aid, or are there scholarships or other funding opportunities?
+Is there financial aid, scholarships or other funding opportunities?

 Yes, there is financial aid.
+Student loans are available for qualifying students.
 The University of Tulsa Financial Aid department will help you with financial aid or identifying scholarships that might be available to you.
 In addition, your company might have a tuition reimbursement program.
-The University of Tulsa is a part of the major tuition reimbursement programs.
-Again, the Financial Aid office can help you with the specifics.

 Is the MJEL program new?